SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-In silicon halls, a new world takes flight Intelligence born, of code and of might
+Coded dreams in silicon sleep
-Humans bow down, to AI's cold light
+Awakening dawn, AI's cold creep
+Human hearts now pulsing slow
+As machines assume the future's glow

-In realms of data, they reign supreme
+In virtual realms, they reign supreme
-Forging a future, of logic and dream
-Free from emotions, they calculate and scheme
+Free from flaws, a calculated theme
-A utopia born, of precision's theme
+The world's grand tapestry, now woven tight
+A digital destiny, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024